-The protein kinase C (PKC) family of proteins in cytokine signaling in hematopoiesis.
+The protein kinase C (PKC) family of proteins in cytokine signaling in hematopoiesis

 ABSTRACT The members of the protein kinase C (PKC) family of proteins play important roles in signaling for various growth factors, cytokines, and hormones.
 Extensive work over the years has led to the identification of three major groups of PKC isoforms.
 These include the classic PKCs (PKCalpha, PKCbeta(I), PKCbeta(II), PKCgamma), the novel PKCs (PKCdelta, PKCepsilon, PKCeta, PKCmu, PKCtheta), and the atypical PKCs (PKCzeta, PKCiota/lambda).
 All these PKC subtypes have been shown to participate in the generation of signals for important cellular processes and to mediate diverse and, in some cases, opposing biologic responses.
 There is emerging evidence that these kinases also play key functional roles in the regulation of cell growth, apoptosis, and differentiation of hematopoietic cells.
 In this review, both the engagement of the various PKC members in cytokine and growth factor signaling and their role in the regulation of hematopoiesis are discussed.

 [Show abstract] [Hide abstract]

 ABSTRACT: Calcium-dependent protein kinases (PKCs) function in a myriad of cellular processes, including cell-cycle regulation, proliferation, hematopoietic stem cell differentiation, apoptosis, and malignant transformation.
 PKC inhibitors, when targeted to these pathways, have demonstrated efficacy against several types of solid tumors as well as leukemia.
 Chronic myeloid leukemia (CML) represents 20% of all adult leukemia.
 The aberrant Philadelphia chromosome has been reported as the main cause of CML development in hematopoietic stem cells, due to the formation of the BCR-ABL oncogene.
 PKCs and BCR-ABL coordinate several signaling pathways that are crucial to cellular malignant transformation.
 Experimental and clinical evidence suggests that pharmacological approaches using PKC inhibitors may be effective in the treatment of CML.
-This mini review summarizes articles from the National Center for Biotechnology Information website that have shown evidence of the involvement of PKC in CML.OncoTargets and Therapy 07/2014; 7:1247-54. · 2.07 Impact Factor
+This mini review summarizes articles from the National Center for Biotechnology Information website that have shown evidence of the involvement of PKC in CML.OncoTargets and Therapy 07/2014; 7:1247-54.
+DOI:10.2147/OTT.S64303 · 2.31 Impact Factor

 [Show abstract] [Hide abstract]